-- ✓ Maintaining the well water networks in addition to the cleaning and chlorination of the water tanks once a year in all gatherings. - ✓ Cleaning of water reservoirs - Maintaining and following up the chlorination pumps in six gatherings (Shabriha, Aitaniyeh, Sikkeh, Maashouk, Wasta and Burghuliyeh).

-✓ In 2014, PARD partnered UN agencies and international NGOs in providing submersible pumps in the water wells of the south gatherings, in addition to many other WASH activities.
-In 2015, PARD again followed up with UN agencies and international NGOs projects to rehabilitate water and sewage networks (details are in the relief section of this report).
+- Maintaining the well water networks in addition to the cleaning and chlorination of the water tanks once a year in all gatherings. - ✓ Cleaning of water reservoirs - Maintaining and following up the chlorination pumps in six gatherings (Shabriha, Aitaniyeh, Sikkeh, Maashouk, Wasta and Burghuliyeh). - ✓ Since 2014, till now PARD has partnered UN agencies and international NGOs in providing submersible pumps in the water wells of the south gatherings, in addition to many other WASH activities.
+Such as rehabilitating water and sewage networks (details are in the relief section of this report).